up

 FUNCTION

 The programs of Services to End and Prevent Homelessness (SEPH) have a common vision: access by all people to safe, affordable housing, and opportunities to improve quality of life.
 The mission of SEPH is to make homelessness a rare, brief, and non-recurring event by operating from a Housing First philosophy.
 Housing First recognizes that people are most successful when they have a choice in housing and seeks to eliminate barriers such as sobriety requirements or treatment compliance.
-SEPH provides a full continuum of services including housing stabilization, homeless diversion, and permanent housing; and employs evidence-based and promising practices.
+SEPH provides a full continuum of services including housing stabilization, homeless diversion, street outreach, emergency shelter, permanent housing, and healthcare services for people experiencing homelessness.
 SEPH programs collaborate with public and private partners through the Interagency Commission on Homelessness.
-Special needs populations include: veterans; both individuals and families; persons with behavioral health challenges; individuals with developmental disabilities; transitioning youth; and seniors with disabilities experiencing or at risk of homelessness.
+Special needs populations include: veterans; both individuals and families; persons with behavioral health challenges; individuals with disabilities; transitioning youth; and seniors with disabilities experiencing or at risk of homelessness.

 Program Descriptions